“Warm familiar scents drift softly from the oven,

 Sometimes I wondered how our neighbour George Korry managed to concentrate on his farm chores when my Mother was baking her sourdough cinnamon rolls.
-If the wind was just right, I could smell them as soon as I stepped off of the school bus.
-Even for the thirty seconds that it took to open the door, just long enough for me to exit the bus; I imagined that the sweet scent of cinnamon snuck its way on, and likely whetted the appetites of my friends from Glen Tay School.
+If the wind was just right, I could smell them as soon as I stepped off of the school bus on the Third Line.
+Even for the thirty seconds that it took to open the door, just long enough for me to exit the bus; I imagined that the sweet scent of cinnamon snuck its way on, and whetted the appetites of my friends from Glen Tay School.

 One batch of cinnamon rolls was already cooling on the metal rack on top of the freezer.
 Beside it, was another rack with two loaves of bread, the long bread knife, and a small shallow dish of fresh butter keeping it company.
 Decisions, decisions – which would I have for my after school snack?
 The cinnamon rolls smelled delightful, but the fresh, warm bread and butter were giving the rolls some stiff competition.

 I was almost too busy to notice that Mother was mixing some icing sugar, with a little dab of soft butter, a dash of vanilla, a splash of warm water, and was mixing up a very thin, very lustrous icing.
 She took a tablespoon, scooped a bit from the bowl, and drizzled it over the cinnamon rolls.
 The silky, white icing slid lazily down the sides of the warm rolls, and pooled at the bottom of the old china plate.